 Sworn in on June 16, 2016

-Mr. Ridgeway is currently the corporate manager of Toyota’s Eastern Territory Service Center, which is based in Owings Mills, Md.
+John Ridgeway is currently the corporate manager of Toyota’s Eastern Territory Service Center, which is based in Owings Mills, Md.
 Prior to arriving at Toyota in 2006, Mr. Ridgeway spent two years as a senior vice president of Customer Service and Support for Bank of America.
 He also previously held director posts for Sears, Roebuck and Co.
-All told, the DSU alumnus brings 24 years of corporate experience to the DSU board.
+All told, the Delaware State University alumnus brings 24 years of corporate experience to the Board.

 During his undergraduate years at then-Delaware State College, Mr. Ridgeway earned a B.A. in Business Administration.

 Chip Rossi is the Global Compliance & Operational Risk (GCOR) Operations Executive at Bank of America, one of the world’s leading financial services companies.
 In this role, Chip leads the oversight and execution of compliance operations for the GCOR organization.